 Appointment, Promotion, and Tenure

 Travel money is assigned through Women’s Studies to core faculty.
 A separate travel authority should be filed with the Business Manager for all travel that will involve Women’s Studies money.
 In addition to documenting all expenses, faculty members should provide copies of all travel reimbursement materials submitted to the home department to the Business Manager.

 The IWS bulletin board for posting announcements and memos can be found in the hallway of the basement of Gilbert Hall, just outside our offices.
 Items for posting should be submitted to the Program Coordinator.
-Student employees will remove postings that contain an end date.
-The staff will clear postings, as appropriate, at the end of the semester.
+The Administrative Associate will remove postings that contain an end date and will clear postings, as appropriate, at the end of the semester.

 Center for Teaching and Learning

 The Center for Teaching and Learning provides support for instructional responsibilities at the University of Georgia.
 They offer services for faculty, administrators, and graduate teaching assistants (TAs) in each of the University's schools and colleges.
 For more information on teaching resources provided by CTL visit https://www.ctl.uga.edu.